PanDAWMS/panda-docs/docs/source/database/er_diagrams.rst

 Entity relation diagrams
 =========================

+The full Oracle SQL files to generate the tables can be generated on request.
-This section will give an overview of the database structure and important table groups.
+The purpose of this section is to give an overview of the database structure and important table groups.

 ATLAS_PANDA schema
 ============================